kyma-project/website/content/blog-posts/2020-04-30-release-notes-1.12/index.md

 - [Service Mesh](#service-mesh) - Migration from API Gateway v1 to API Gateway v2, Istio upgrade, removed DestinationRule for Istio Ingress Gateway
 - [Installation](#installation) - Tiller upgrade to version 2.16.6
 - [Eventing](#eventing) - Event Bus removed, documentation updates
-- [Compass](#compass) - Provisioning of custom components, on-demand revision of Kyma installed on provisioned clusters, upgrades in Compass Provisioner, automatic status update for Applications and runtimes in Compass Director, automatic Scenario assignment in Compass Director
+- [Compass](#compass) - Provisioning of custom components, on-demand revision of Kyma installed on provisioned clusters, upgrades in Compass Provisioner, automatic status update for Applications and Runtimes in Compass Director, Automatic Scenario Assignment in Compass Director
 - [Console](#console) -  Improved browsing of APIs within packages
 - [Observability](#observability) - Brand new Kiali, Jaeger is now Tracing
 - [Monitoring](#monitoring) - Monitoring upgrade
-- [Serverless](#serverless) - Serverless based on Function CR, changes in Console UI, documentation updates
+- [Serverless](#serverless) - Serverless based on Function CR, improved Console UI, documentation updates

 ## Service Mesh

 ### Migration from API Gateway v1 to API Gateway v2

 With this release, we removed API Gateway v1 and made API Gateway v2 the only way to expose your services.
-To simplify the transition process, we introduced the [API Gateway migrator](https://github.com/kyma-project/kyma/blob/master/components/api-gateway-migrator/README.md#api-gateway-migrator) job that automatically migrates Api custom resources to new APIRules.
+To simplify the transition process, we introduced the [API Gateway migrator](https://github.com/kyma-project/kyma/blob/master/components/api-gateway-migrator/README.md#api-gateway-migrator) job that automatically migrates Api custom resources to APIRule CRs.
 Although the migration process is fully automatic, some Api CRs may be too complex for it to handle.
-To make sure all your services are exposed using APIRules, follow the [migration guide](https://github.com/kyma-project/kyma/blob/master/docs/migration-guides/1.11-1.12.md#service-mesh).
+To make sure all your services are exposed using API Rules, follow the instructions in the [migration guide](https://github.com/kyma-project/kyma/blob/master/docs/migration-guides/1.11-1.12.md#service-mesh).

 ### Istio upgrade

-We have upgraded Istio from release 1.4.6 to 1.4.7 to ensure fixed security vulnerablities.
+We upgraded Istio from version 1.4.6 to 1.4.7 to introduce fixes for security vulnerablities.
 To learn more, read [this](https://istio.io/news/releases/1.4.x/announcing-1.4.7/) document.

-### Removed Destination Rule for Istio ingress gateway
+### Removed DestinationRule for Istio Ingress Gateway

-In this release we removed the DestinationRule for the `istio-ingressgateway` service located in the `istio-system` Namespace.
-The DestinationRule allowed sidecars to use **PERMISSIVE** mode when making internal requests to `istio-ingressgateway` using FQDN.
-You can still use DestinanationRule in your local (Minikube) installations.
+In this release we removed the DestinationRule custom resource for the `istio-ingressgateway` service located in the `istio-system` Namespace.
+The DestinationRule allowed sidecars to use **PERMISSIVE** mode when making internal requests to `istio-ingressgateway` using a fully qualified domain name (FQDN).
+You can still use DestinationRule in your local (Minikube) installations.

 ## Installation